Haluk Bayraktar: CEO of Baykar

 In the context of the 2022 Russian invasion of Ukraine, Bayraktar has publicly expressed support for Ukraine.
 In an interview with CNN, he stated that his company had not supplied and would not supply military technology to Russia, emphasizing support for Ukraine's sovereignty and independence.
-Haluk Bayraktar has expressed pride that the Bayraktar TB2 drone has become recognized as a symbol of Ukrainian resistance against Russia.
+Bayraktar has expressed pride that the Bayraktar TB2 drone has become recognized as a symbol of Ukrainian resistance against Russia.

-Bayraktar has been recognized for his significant financial contributions to the Turkish economy, ranking as one of the highest income taxpayers in the country in 2021,2022 and 2023.
+Bayraktar has been recognized for his significant financial contributions to the Turkish economy, ranking as one of the highest income taxpayers in the country in 2021, 2022 and 2023.